megwil/au-privacy-policy/au-privacy_policy.md

 - showing usernames and contact details on forums, comments, messages and correspondence; and
 - facilitating the sharing of information about sales, inquiries and payments.

-`Guidance` Describe how the provider discloses personal information.
-This occurs whenever the provider makes personal information accessible or visible to other people, without being in control of how those people use it.
+`Guidance` Describe how the provider shares personal information.
 It is important to be thorough in this section.
 If there is any particular person or business the provider discloses to regularly, you should include their details here.
 You should also provide the URL/link to their privacy policy.
 Delete any items in this list that do not apply to the provider’s business and add anything else you consider to be important.

 #### third parties with access